MicrosoftDocs/azure-docs-powershell/azps-8.2.0/Az.Compute/New-AzVMDataDisk.md

 ## SYNOPSIS
 Creates a local data disk object for a virtual machine or a Vmss VM.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.compute/new-azvmdatadisk) for up-to-date information.

 ## SYNTAX

 ### NormalDiskParameterSetName (Default)